-No approvals from the Minister have been necessary with respect to section 71K(b), or to borrow money and mortgage real property.
+No approvals from the Minister have been necessary with respect to section 71K(b), or with respect to borrowing of money or mortgaging of real property.

 REPORTING TO THE MINISTER

 The financial statements of the Authority and the Fund are maintained and reported in accordance with the Act and the Crown Entities Act.
 The Act requires the Authority to report to the Minister on the Fund at intervals and include any information that the Minister requires.
 In addition to the annual reports of the Authority and the Fund, information is provided to the Minister for inclusion in the Crown's budget and economic updates.
 The Actuary appointed by the Authority calculates the Unfunded Past Service Liabilities for inclusion in the Crown's financial statements.